gaoxiang9430/Fix2Fit/README.md

 Fix2Fit is an integrated approach for detecting and discarding crashing patches.
 Fix2Fit fuses test and patch generation into a single process, in which patches are generated with the objective of passing existing tests, and new tests are generated with the objective of filtering out over-fitted patches by distinguishing candidate patches in terms of behavior.
 The oracle to discard patch candidates is determined by crash-freedom including traditional crash and security vulnerability detected by Sanitizer.

 This software is built on top of [OSS-Fuzz](https://github.com/google/oss-fuzz)(please refer `README_OSSFUZZ.md` for the renamed original OSS-Fuzz `README.md`).
 As with OSS-Fuzz, it mainly fixes the bugs/vulnerabilities detected by fuzzing techniques.
 Fix2Fit takes inputs the buggy program and a failing test case, generates a set of plausible patches, which fix the bug and does not introduce crash.
-[//]: <> (For example `projects/proj4_1793` directory contains the project files for FFmpeg bug 1793.
-The number 1793 is assigned by OSS-Fuzz issue tracker.)

 ### Requirement
 1. Python 2.7